gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-20-axios-request-interceptor
+An axios request interceptor now sets auth header.
+It also checks for expired token.
+If the token is expired then it uses the react router to navigate to the *login* page.
+Hence the axios instead/interceptor had to be moved into a react hook.

 ### step-19-spinner
 Show spinner when waiting on an api response.